Six digital platform and data service SMEs join Energy Launchpad

 The technology can also be used for trading energy with other local homes and businesses and providing automated grid management services for network operators, allowing them to increase efficiency and reward local generation, supply and flexibility.

 Alex Schlicke, Co-Director, said: “We are really looking forward to working with the Catapult team and being able to access their resources.

 “The work going on within energy systems right now is really exciting and it is fantastic to be right in the heart of it through being selected for the Innovator Support Platform.”

 Smart Power Networks have developed the Smart Network Controller, an all-in-a-box solution for creating a flexible and secure electricity grid.

 The SNC allows users to monitor the system, enables real-time control and protection of energy assets.
 It can help lower the carbon footprint of energy systems, increase revenue for network operators and allow homes and businesses to sell their own renewable energy to the grid or others in the market.

-Anastasios Oulis Rousis, Managing Director and Founder, said: “We are delighted to learn that our application to the ISP has been successful.
+Anastasios Oulis Rousis, Managing Director and Founder, said: “We are delighted to learn that our application to the Energy Launchpad has been successful.
 It is a great opportunity for Smart Power Networks (SMPnet) to work with ESC, who we believe can help us refine and improve our offering across various dimensions.